Maryland State Police: Criminal Investigation Bureau

 The Criminal Investigation Bureau provides the investigative functions for the Department in partnership with allied law enforcement agencies.
 It consists of the Criminal Investigation Command and the Drug Enforcement Command.
 The Criminal Investigation Command includes the Criminal Enforcement Division and the Forensic Sciences Division.
+It will often assist local municipalities that lack extensive crime scene investigation capabilities.

 The Criminal Enforcement Division is composed of special investigative groups that work on criminal enforcement, gang and firearms enforcement, computer crimes, missing children, homicides, fugitive apprehension, vehicle theft, insurance fraud and environmental crimes.
 The Forensic Sciences Division provides forensic laboratory analysis and expert testimony.

 The Drug Enforcement Command includes the Drug Enforcement Division.
 Their responsibility is to lead the Maryland State Police drug control strategy by focusing on the disruption of drug trafficking at every level.
 Through a variety of investigative techniques, personnel attempt to identify, infiltrate, and dismantle drug organizations operating in Maryland.
 The bureau underwent a realignment in 2013.
 Barrack investigators were placed into regional commands scattered geographically throughout the state.
 Investigators assist allied agencies with both minor and major investigations.
-A primary focus of the bureau are those crimes having an inter-jurisdictional nexus (crimes which cross local, county, or state borders).
+A primary focus of the bureau is on those crimes having an inter-jurisdictional nexus (crimes which cross local, county, or state borders).

-The Criminal Investigation Bureau is currently commanded by Lieutenant Colonel David L. Ruel, Chief.
+The Criminal Investigation Bureau is currently commanded by Lieutenant Colonel Rosemary K. Chappell, Chief.